 CWG grew out of a child welfare class action settlement agreement in Alabama in the 1990s, R.C. v.
 Hornsby, involving a case filed by the Washington, DC based Bazelon Center for Mental Health Law, The Alabama Disabilities Advocacy Program, the State ACLU and the Southern Poverty Law Center.
-At that time, Paul Vincent, Director of CWG was the new director of Alabama′s child welfare system and a number of current CWG staff and consultants were in key leadership roles supporting implementation of the R.C. reforms.
+At that time, Freida Baker, Director of CWG, began as a consultant and advanced to Program Manager in the new RC “System of Care” (SOC) at the Alabama Department of Human Resources.
+Paul Vincent, retired founder and Director of CWG, was the new director of Alabama′s child welfare system at that time and a number of current CWG staff and consultants were in key leadership roles supporting implementation of the R.C. reforms.
 Experience in Alabama reform continues to shape CWG′s technical assistance today.

 Guiding Principles of Practice

 The practice-related core of the R.C. principles included the following: